openstax/napkin-notes/kevin/demo_script_updates.md

 For example, `Ecosystems` could be imported in parallel.  `Tasks` could be published and/or worked in parallel if `Timecop` allows it.
 Some adjustments to `Tutor` might be needed to fully realize this.

-## Split Script into 'Step Generation' and 'Step Exercution' Phases?
+## Split Script into 'Step Generation' and 'Step Execution' Phases?

 (This is super hot-off-the-press, but...)